 Why modify an exercise program?

+For example, if your client injures their ankle, they should give that ankle time to heal before full participation in exercise or sport.
+You would help them by modifying their exercise program to rebuild the joint’s strength, flexibility and stability until it is fully healed.
 The same is the case for the pelvic floor, which should be protected from further damage, whilst allowing the client a suitable timeframe to get back in control.

 Identifying high risk clients

+The Continence Foundation has a simple screening tool to help you identify clients with, or at risk of, pelvic floor problems.
 These can be used at your initial consultation, to help identify what kind of exercise program would suit their pelvic floor fitness needs.

 Things to consider when modifying an exercise program